 The gentleman took off his hat, revealing a young face framed by mischievous light-colored eyes topped by a mop of pale, gold hair.
 “I’m that forgettable, am I, Lanny?’

 Elanore started.
 There was only one person who would dare call her that wretched name from long ago.
 Instantly she pushed open the door.
 She was half angry, half delighted, as she threw her arms about the man.
 “Edmund!”

 His laughter continued even after she stepped back to hit his arm with her fist.
 “All indignant are we?”

 She continued to hit his arm.
 “You hid your face on purpose so I wouldn’t know who you were while saying such terrible things about me in front of these kind gentlemen!
 How would I know it was you?”

 When she stepped back to look at him again, Edmund looked to be quite the smug gentleman.
 He flashed an apologetic smile at the two other men, both of whom were a little embarrassed by the public outburst of affection.
 “What I said earlier is all true, nonetheless.
 As I guessed, you did not stay in the next town over, therefore depriving me the opportunity to serve your grandmother by retrieving you from that mess of a place.”

 “It was not the most pleasant place to wait,” Elanore shook her head.
 “And I was anxious to see grandmother—”

-Elanore turned back to the other gentlemen.
+The girl turned back to the other gentlemen.
 “If it is alright, I’ll take my leave here—”

 “Same here,” Giles waved from his perch atop the coach.

-“See how quick they are to turn you over?”
-Edmund affected a serious demeanor.
-“You’ve been torturing them obviously with your backward Southern ways –”
+The young man affected a serious demeanor.
+“See how quick they are to turn you over?
+You’ve been obviously torturing them with your backward Southern ways –”